changeemma/markdown-cv/index.md

 </div>

 ## About me
-Software developer who loves solving challenging problems and is eager to work with a team of professionals to learn while achieving common goals.
+Software developer who loves solving challenging problems and is eager to work as part of a team of professionals to achieve common goals while learning.
-Also student of electronic engineering with orientation to software and signal processing.
+Student of electronic engineering with orientation to software and signal processing.

 ## Technical skills